-International tutors act as support for exchange students coming to SAMK.
-Tutors help exchange students to settle in Finland, provide guidance on practical matters (such as official practices, housing, business transactions, etc.), advise and answer questions.
-International tutors keep in touch with the exchange even before they arrive in Finland.
+International tutors, act as support for exchange students coming to SAMK.
+Tutors help exchange students to settle in Finland, provide guidance on practical matters (such as official practices, housing, shopping in markets, etc.), advise and answer questions.
+International tutors keep in touch with the exchange before they arrive in Finland.
 International tutors also organize various events where exchange students are introduced to Finnish culture.

-Peer tutors are tutors who tutor foreign language training programs.
-A large proportion of students entering foreign language degree programs come from abroad and they need a relatively different tutoring than a Finnish student.
-Foreigners entering foreign language degree programs need help with similar issues as exchange students; government practices, housing, shopping, etc. These things may seem self-evident, but are often completely unknown to those coming from different cultural background.
+Peer tutors guide foreign language training programs.
+A large proportion of students entering foreign language degree programs come from abroad and need relatively different types of support.
+Foreigners entering foreign language degree programs need help with similar issues as exchange students; official practices, housing, shopping, etc. These things may seem obvious to Finns, but are often completely foreign to newcomers to the new culture.

-Wellness tutors are students whose job is to introduce other students to different forms, habits, and services of low-threshold movement and well-being.
-Wellness tutors share information about campus sports services as well as outside mobility / hobby opportunities.
+Wellness tutors are students whose job it is to introduce other students to different forms, habits, and services of low-threshold movement and well-being.
+Welfare tutors share information about campus sports services and opportunities for outside mobility and hobbies.

-The wellness tutor acts as a mediator of various well-being events and services, and in addition to mobility experiments, it also organizes various high-threshold or smaller events that promote learning ability.
-The wellness tutor not only encourages students to exercise but is also aware of the importance of sleep and recovery, for example.
+The wellness tutor acts as a mediator of various well-being events and services, and in addition to mobility experiments, it also organizes various high-threshold or smaller events that promote the ability to study.
+The wellness tutor not only moves the student but is also aware of the importance of sleep and recovery, for example.
 Wellness tutors work closely with the university sports project CampusMoWe.